GRAPHISOFT/archicad-addon-cmake/README.md

 ## Archicad Compatibility

-This template is tested with all Archicad versions starting from Archicad 23 using the downloaded Archicad API Development Kit and starting fro Archicad 25 using Conan.
+This template is tested with all Archicad versions starting from Archicad 23 using the downloaded Archicad API Development Kit and starting from Archicad 25 using Conan.

 ## Use in Archicad

-To use the Add-On in Archicad, you have to add your compiled .apx file in Add-On Manager.
+To use the Add-On in Archicad, you have to add your compiled .apx or .bundle file in Add-On Manager.
 The example Add-On registers a new command into the Options menu.
 Please note that the example Add-On works only in the demo version of Archicad.

-You can start Archicad in demo mode with the following command line commands:
+You can start Archicad in demo mode by the following command line commands:
 - Windows: `ARCHICAD.exe -DEMO`
 - MacOS: `ARCHICAD\ 26.app/Contents/MacOS/ARCHICAD -demo`